LOLO-MKHWANAZI/World-Happiness-Report-Data-Analysis-2019-/README.md

 ### Factors Influencing Happiness
 - **Scatter Plots:** Displaying correlations between the happiness score and each factor (GDP per capita, social support, etc.) to identify the most significant contributors to happiness.

+### Global Distribution of Happiness Scores
+- **Map Visualization:** This map shows the geographic distribution of happiness scores by country or region.

+### Bar Chart by Region
+- This bar chart visualizes the average happiness scores across different countries and regions.

+### Box Plot
+- The box plot visualizes the distribution of happiness scores within each region.

 ### Happiness Score Distribution